 4 factors that influence your plumbing costs

 With all the above tips in mind, there are many other factors that can influence your plumbing costs.
-While plumbing isn’t a ‘one size fits all’ service, you can start to estimate a rough ballpark figure by taking into account these key variables.
+While piping isn’t a ‘one size fits all’ service, you can start to estimate a rough ballpark figure by taking into account these key variables.

 #1 – Labour Costs

 First, you have the cost of labour.
-Here, it’s important to keep in mind the nature of your plumbing request.
+Here, it’s important to keep in mind the nature of your request.
 A routine repair, for example, will be far less costly than an after-hours emergency request.
 Other factors that impact labour cost include the type of job and the safety concerns at hand.

-#2 – Complexity of Plumbing Problem
+#2 – Complexity of Piping Problem

-Common plumbing jobs — like unclogging a toilet or repairing a leaky pipe — are much more predictable in price, and you can generally get a fixed-price quote.
+Common jobs — like unclogging a toilet or repairing a leaky pipe — are much more predictable in price, and you can generally get a fixed-price quote.
 That said, if you’re dealing with a complex problem like a sagging ceiling with no clear cause, that’s much more complex.
 In such instances, the plumber might have to:

 - Cut into your walls